dodgeblaster/rise-api/docs/pages/anatomy.md

 Each rise project when deployed will have 1 endpoint that receives post requests.
 This is inspired by GraphQL, and instead relies on concepts like Queries and Mutations rather than http verbs such as GET, POST, PUT, DELETE.

-Every property in the api object can be posted to from the frontend, here is an example:
+Every property in the api object can be posted to from a frontend client, here is an example:

 ```js
 const data = {